Nikkei stumbles as Greece contagion fears shake exporters

 "A resolution and the formation of a cabinet would make Japanese markets bounce right back up, but for the moment everything's being sold off, bar defensives and companies who've given good guidance," said Fumiyuki Nakanishi, general manager of investment and research at SMBC Friend Securities.

-Taiyo Yuden (6976.T), an electronic components maker, jumped 5.3 percent after the company forecast a return to profit this financial year, beating analyst estimates with its projection for 10 billion yen in operating income.
+Taiyo Yuden, an electronic components maker, jumped 5.3 percent after the company forecast a return to profit this financial year, beating analyst estimates with its projection for 10 billion yen in operating income.

-Sony Corp (6758.T) and Panasonic Corp (6752.T) rose more than 2 percent in early trade after sources said the companies are in talks to jointly make next-generation OLED televisions, but the shares reversed midmorning.
+Sony Corp and Panasonic Corp rose more than 2 percent in early trade after sources said the companies are in talks to jointly make next-generation OLED televisions, but the shares reversed midmorning.

 Sony lost 2.3 percent while Panasonic shed 3 percent in the morning, underperforming the index.